Large-scale distributed synchronization systems, using a cancel-on-completion redundancy mechanism: Model

-A property of the c.o.c. redundancy which complicates its analysis is that it is {\em non-work-conserving} in the following sense.
+Clearly, when a job arrives and selects a server, the {\em actual} amount $\kappa$ of workload added to the server may be {\em smaller} than the size $\xi$ of the job component placed on the server, i.e. $0 \le \kappa \le \xi$, due to possible cancellation (of a part or all) of the component service.
+Moreover, $\kappa$ depends not only on the realization of the job component sizes, but also on the current workloads of the selected servers or, more specifically, on their {\em relative} workloads, i.e. workload differences.
+(Also note that due to FCFS discipline at each server, the actual amounts of workload added to selected servers do {\em not} depend on the future job arrivals; so that new workloads are well-defined after each new arrival.)
+Because of this, c.o.c. redundancy in general has a property, which substantially complicates its analysis, namely it is {\em non-work-conserving} in the following sense.
 Suppose a class $j$ job arrives.
-Then, in general, the average total amount of new workload added by the arriving job to the selected servers depends not only on the distribution $F_j$ of the component sizes, but also on the current workloads of the selected servers or, more specifically, on their {\em relative} workloads (i.e. workload differences).
+Then, in general, the average total amount of new workload added by the arriving job to the selected servers depends not only on the distribution $F_j$ of the component sizes, but also on the relative workloads of the selected servers.
 In particular, the average rate per server at which new workload is added to the system is not known a priori.
 (If for each class $j$ either $k_j=d_j$ or the component sizes are i.i.d. exponential, the work-conservation does hold -- the average total amount of new workload added by an arriving class $j$ job depends on $j$ only; see \cite{St2021-coc,SnSt2020}.)

 In this paper we will primarily use the following ``particle'' language to describe the system dynamics.
 Namely, we will identify each server with a ``particle,'' the server workload with ``particle location,'' and the workload evolution with ``particle movement.''
 The basic dynamics of a particle (server workload) is as follows.
 If/when a job arrival adds workload $\kappa \ge 0$ to the server, the particle jumps ``right'' by $\kappa$.
 Between job arrivals, the particle (workload) moves ``left'' at the constant speed $1$ until and unless it ``hits'' the left ``regulation boundary'' at $0$; if the particle does hit the boundary $0$, it stays at it until and unless it jumps right due to a job arrival.